-The long-term trend for water temperature was very slightly upward, and the 2022 season average was on track.
+The long-term trend for water temperature was very slightly upward, and the 2022 and 2023 season average showed deviation.
+This year and last both recorded cooler temperatures.
+This has skewed the trend line subtly down.
 Water temperature is dependent upon air temperatures and the dates selected for testing.
 For that reason, LakePro tried to select similar dates for testing each year.
 The primary concern with warmer water temperatures is decreasing oxygen solubility.